speakez-llc/Farscape/README.md

     extern double multiply(double a, double b)
 ```

-### Complex Example

-Farscape can handle more complex scenarios including:

-- Classes and structs
-- Enums
-- Templates (with limitations)
-- Namespaces
-- Function pointers
-- Various calling conventions

 ## Advanced Topics

-### Self-Hosting
+### Self-Hosting as Working Proof

 Farscape will eventually be used to generate F# bindings for LibClang itself, creating a self-hosting cycle.

 ### MLIR/LLVM Integration

-The architecture is designed to potentially support MLIR/LLVM lowering in the future, enabling compilation to native code without the .NET runtime.
+The architecture is designed with potential pairing with F#-built executables in mind - [built with MLIR/LLVM lowering](https://github.com/speakez-llc/fsharp-mlir-hello), enabling compilation to native code as well as support the current standard .NET runtime.

 ### Delegate Pointer Handling